×

-Bomb squad discovers ‘explosive devices’ in man’s car after allegedly brandishing a weapon near Provo mall
+UPDATED: Bomb squad discovers ‘explosive devices’ in man’s car after he allegedly brandished weapon near Provo mall

 Curtis Booker, Daily Herald